skyline130/stat528resources/README.md

 You have many options to get help for this class:

- * Piazza - discussion forum, you can post question either in public or private mode (only instructor can view it).

  * Email me at dje13@illinois.edu from your Illinois email account (@illinois.edu).
 I will not respond to a non-Illinois email account.
 Be specific with the topic of your question in the subject line.

+ * Canvas - discussion forums, you can post questions.

  * Office hours - you can go to my office hours as described above.